 Ps don’t you ever, ever pretend to be dead again.
 That was about the worst moment of my life and I have had some pretty bad one’s recently.
 I never, never want to experience that again.
 We are going to have words about this Mr Potter!

 Harry was elated, upset and angry.
-Elated because it was clear that Ginny still wanted to be with him, loved him even.
-Upset because there were more than a few hints that Ginny had had a bad time of it recently.
-He needed to know what had happened to her and do what he could to make it better.
-He was angry at himself for causing her pain and he was angry at her because she didn’t understand why he did it.
-He knew that his feigned death had caused deep distress in a lot of people.
+Elated, because it seemed that Ginny still wanted to be with him, still cared about him.
+Upset, because there were clear hints that Ginny had had a bad time of it recently.
+He needed to know what had happened to her and what he could do to make it better.
+He was angry at himself for the pain his feigned death had caused her and he was angry at her because she didn’t understand why he did it.
+He knew that his apparent death had caused deep distress in a lot of people.
 He could still hear the cries of anguish that came from Ginny, Hermione and Ron.
 They had ripped through him.
-He could still feel the shaking arms of gentle Hagrid as he sobbed carrying Harry back to the castle.
+He could still feel the shaking arms of gentle Hagrid as he sobbed carrying Harry’s limp body back to the castle.
 But he didn’t have a choice.
 It was the only way he could live.
 It was the only way he could win.
 He hoped one day Ginny would forgive.

-“Yeah everything’s OK.
+“Yeah, everything’s fine.
 I’ll tell you about it later.”
 Harry folded the letter and put it in his pocket.

-“OK.”
-Ron decided to let it rest.
+“Ok.”
+Ron let it rest.
 He grabbed another sandwich, jumped up on the bed and waited for Hermione to come out of the bathroom.

-“Me neither mate,” echoed Ron “and there is no way I could have stood up against You Know Who face to face as you did mate.
+“Me neither, mate,” echoed Ron “and there is no way I could have stood up against You Know Who face to face as you did.
 It was bloody brilliant!”

-“But you did stand up to him Ron.
-When Voldemort was prancing about taunting everyone saying ‘Harry Potter is dead’ it was you who stopped him in his tracks yelling ‘he beat you’.
+“But you did stand up to him, Ron.
+When Voldemort was prancing about taunting everyone saying ‘Harry Potter is dead’, you stopped him in his tracks yelling ‘he beat you’.
 That was bloody brilliant and it restored everyone’s fighting spirit, including mine.”

-“And, Hermione, you did walk into that forest, so did you Ron.
+“And, Hermione, you did walk into that forest, so did you, Ron.
 When we started this mission nine months ago you had a choice.
-You are definitely not stupid Hermione, nor are you Ron.
+Neither of you are stupid.
 You both knew our chances of surviving this year, let alone succeeding, were slim.
 I know you talked about this.
 You both still agreed to come, insisted on it.
 Hermione, you could have disappeared, travelled to Australia with your parents, become Hermione Wilkens.
 You would have been perfectly safe.
-And you Ron are a pure blood.
+And you, Ron, are a pure blood.
 Your family was never going to thrive under Voldemort’s regime but you could have survived.
-I on the other hand had no choice; the evil bastard was coming for me no matter what.”
+I, on the other hand, had no choice; the evil bastard was coming for me no matter what.”

 “Harry, we couldn’t have left you to do this alone,” said Hermione.

-Harry had spoken with deep conviction and feeling that came not just from profound gratitude for the sacrifices his friends had made, the hardships and horrors they endured , but also from an overwhelming sense of relief that his friends had survived.
+Harry had spoken with deep conviction and feeling that came, not just from profound gratitude for the sacrifices his friends had made, the hardships and horrors they had endured, but also from an overwhelming sense of relief that his friends had survived.
 He knew that he had put them in terrible jeopardy.
-They had come so close to death too many times.
+They had come so close to death far too many times.
 He knew that he would never have been able to forgive himself if either had died.
 He knew how much he owed them.
 He was shaking when he finished his little speech.
-Hermione was crying and moved quickly to hug Harry.
-Ron’s emotions were reeling as he begun to really see for the first time what he had done, not as Harry’s sidekick but as a man in his own right.
-He was seeing himself just a little through Harry’s eyes and it was astonishing.
+Tears had formed in Hermione’s eyes and she moved quickly to hug Harry.

 The unbreakable bond that had been forged between the three over so many years had just got a little deeper.